chuckabox/imc-prosperity-4/readme.md

 ## 📜 What is Prosperity?

-Prosperity is a 15-day long trading competition where players earn "seashells" to grow their "archipelago" in 5 rounds (each 3 days long).
-Each round new products are introduced that each have their own unique properties resembling real world tradable assets; you can always trade products from previous rounds so it's a game of finding alpha and optimizing previous strategies.
-To trade these products we researched the products (using provided sample data) then wrote and submitted a python file that performed systematic trades.
-Every round also had a manual trading aspect to it these challenges were typically centered around game theory decisions and had us playing around other participants' choices.
+Prosperity is a 15-day trading competition where players earn "seashells" to grow their "archipelago" across 5 rounds (each lasting 3 days).
+Each round introduces new products with unique properties resembling real-world assets; products from previous rounds remain tradable, making it a game of finding alpha and optimizing strategies.

+We researched each product using sample data, then wrote and submitted Python scripts to perform systematic trades.
+Each round also included a manual trading challenge, typically centered around game theory and predicting other participants' decisions.

-At the end of each round, the algorithmic trading scripts and manual trading challenges were evaluated and added to our islands' PNL.
+At the end of each round, both algorithmic and manual results were combined into our island's PNL.

 [Prosperity 3 Wiki](https://imc-prosperity.notion.site/Prosperity-3-Wiki-19ee8453a09380529731c4e6fb697ea4)